mogaal/toolbox/README.md

 # Alpine docker container to troubleshoot infrastructure issues

 This is tiny container (Alpine) used to debug or troubleshoot infrastructure issues within kubewrnetes clusters.
-It include tools like mysql and postgreSQL clients to make database connections.
+It include tools like MySQL and postgreSQL clients to make database connections.

 ## How to run it inside a Kubernetes Cluster?